dtphelan/blog/_posts/2015-02-19-paperIdeas.markdown

 category:   work, topics
 ---

-I'm<sup><a class="bodyFootnote" id="footnoteOneReturn" href="#footnoteOne">1</a></sup> moving forward with an eye on Critical Infrastructure topics.
+I'm moving forward with an eye on Critical Infrastructure topics.
 Most of my ideas are cybersecurity-focused, but I'm trying to at least come up with some other options.
 The following "abstracts" are going out to commissioners and staff; their input will largely decide which one I focus on.
 These other topics may come up at some later time, but no promises.

 # Designing Effective Cybersecurity Regulations: Concepts, Misconceptions, and Innovations #
 Regulators have made strong efforts to learn about cybersecurity in recent years, but still do not speak the same language of technical experts in the field.
 This report would examine fundamental cybersecurity concepts, such as redundancy, the limitations of security through obscurity, and the importance of principled regulations.
 As a whole, the report would provide regulators with the knowledge background needed to create effective cybersecurity regulation; that is, regulations that are reasonably met, technically knowledgable, and engender safer cybersecurity practices.